-As an Australian Certified Organic producer, at Inglewood Farms we are consciously aware of the impacts that farming and production practices can have on the environment.
+As an Australian Certified Organic producer, at Inglewood Organic we are consciously aware of the impacts that farming and production practices can have on the environment.
 This is best represented by our commitment to Organic production – going above and beyond our certification requirements – as well as actively seek out ways to improve our environmental sustainability whilst still remaining competitive in the marketplace.

 In conjunction with our operations, ensuring our Organic Chicken is protected, thereby fit for consumption by consumers, is a priority.
-In order to for this to occur, we seek out Food Safe accredited packaging material that found to be safe, practical and smart.
+In order to for this to occur, we seek out Food Safe accredited packaging material that has been found to be safe, practical and smart.
 Creating an ethical balance between what is required and what is sustainable.

 The materials we use in packaging vary between frozen and fresh product and as such, so too does the recyclability of some of the materials used.
 The preferred packaging material used is light, sheer and a slim design that has the desired result without creating an ‘overly packaged’ product and we therefore aim to keep it a very small percentage of the overall retail ready item.